48 hours in south-east England

 Further down from the Seven Sisters is the towering Beachy Head – the largest chalk cliff in Britain.
 There’s plenty of spectacular views from the top, although the height does mean it’s not for the faint-hearted!

 It’s possible to get just about anything to eat in Eastbourne, but if you’re looking for something out of the ordinary, the oddly named Half Man!
 Half Burger! is well worth a visit.
-Offering a wide variety of towering, delicious burgers (including multiple vegan options) in a cosy atmosphere with great contemporary music, it’s the ideal way to top off your day of adventure.
+Offering a wide variety of towering, delicious burgers (including multiple vegan options) in a cosy atmosphere with great contemporary music, it’s the ideal way to top off your two-day adventure.